MicroLabs-ACE/Attendance-System/README.md

 - _OperationTimeout_ - indicates that an operation has timed out after 5000s of inactivity.
 Consult hardware engineer to change timeout value.
 - _FingerprintFirstCapture_ - indicates an enrollee's finger is being captured the first time.
 - _FingerprintSecondCapture_ - indicates an enrollee's finger is being captured the second time.
+- _FingerprintEnrollStart_ - indicates an enroll process has started.
 - _FingerprintConversionError_ - indicates fingerprint image could not be converted.
 If it persists, consult hardware engineer.
 - _FingerprintEnrollMismatch_ - indicates fingerprints from first capture and second capture didn't match.
 Clean fingerprint sensor surface as well as finger of enrollee and try again.
 Ensure enrollee's finger is the same and is placed properly.
 If it persists, consult hardware engineer.
 - _FingerprintEnrollError_ - indicates an error occurred during fingerprint model creation or storage.
 If it persists, consult hardware engineer.